 The resulting optimized resolver design will be, therefore, highly sensitive to rotor position, with low harmonic distortion, and low-cost given the pre-defined boundary conditions.
 Three different types of permanent magnet materials have been evaluated: Ferrite, sintered NdFeB, and bonded NdFeB magnets.

-Geometric Parameters Description